-- 6.4.1 Where refuelling with passengers on board is permitted, the aerodrome operator in conjunction with the air operators, will define requirements and ensure the handling personnel are aware of them.
-These precautions may include: - a) Flight crew and ground staff should be made aware. - b) Aircraft emergency chute deployment areas should be clear of obstructions and cabin aisles and emergency exits must be kept clear c) If attached to an air bridge, main door must remain open. - c) The aircraft internal 'NO SMOKING' and 'EXIT' signs must be illuminated.

-- d) Seat belts should not be fastened. - e) Passengers should be advised that fuelling is taking place. - f) Adequate numbers of cabin staff must be present to assist with a possible evacuation. - g) Communication should exist between the flight deck and the staff member in charge of fuelling. - h) Aerodrome firefighting staff may need to be informed and if required, Rescue and Firefighting Service vehicles may be parked on scene in a stand-by mode.
+- 6.5.1 Where refuelling with passengers on board is permitted, the aerodrome operator in conjunction with the air operators, will define requirements and ensure the handling personnel are aware of them.
+These precautions may include: - a) Flight crew and ground staff should be made aware. - b) Aircraft emergency chute deployment areas should be clear of obstructions and cabin aisles and emergency exits must be kept clear. - c) If attached to an air bridge, main door must remain open. - d) The aircraft internal 'NO SMOKING' and 'EXIT' signs must be illuminated. - e) Seat belts should not be fastened. - f) Passengers should be advised that fuelling is taking place. - g) Adequate numbers of cabin staff must be present to assist with a possible evacuation. - h) Communication should exist between the flight deck and the staff member in charge of fuelling. - Aerodrome firefighting staff may need to be informed and if required, Rescue and Firefighting Service vehicles may be parked on scene in a stand-by mode. - j) When refuelling is conducted with passengers onboard and the aircraft is connected to the aerobridge, aerodrome operators must ensure an additional evacuation means (such as serviceable passenger stairs or equivalent) is available through an exit used for passenger boarding/disembarkation, to enable expeditious evacuation of passengers and crew in the event of an emergency.

-6.5 Pedestrian movements on the Apron
+6.6 Pedestrian movements on the Apron

-- 6.5.1 The Aerodrome Operator shall develop procedures to protect the user of apron against jet blast hazards.
-The procedures developed shall as a minimum, encompass measures to: - a) Ensure vehicles and wheeled equipment are left properly braked to minimize the risk of movement when subjected to jet blast. - b) Ensure prior to engine start up, all obstacles that are likely to be struck by jet blast are cleared. - c) Ensure apron employees and passengers are restricted from passing behind or near an aircraft with running engines. - d) Ensure airlines when taking their passengers from the aircraft to the Terminal Building and vice versa are guided safely by taking the following precautions: - i.
-Passengers are taken into or out of the aircraft only when its engines are powered off and, if applicable, propellers have stopped spinning. - ii.
+- 6.6.1 The Aerodrome Operator shall develop procedures to protect the user of apron against jet blast hazards.
+The procedures developed shall as a minimum, encompass measures to: - a) Ensure vehicles and wheeled equipment are left properly braked to minimize the risk of movement when subjected to jet blast. - b) Ensure prior to engine start up, all obstacles that are likely to be struck by jet blast are cleared. - c) Ensure apron employees and passengers are restricted from passing behind or near an aircraft with running engines. - d) Ensure passengers from the aircraft to the Terminal Building and vice versa are guided safely by taking the following precautions: - i.
+Passengers are taken into or out of the aircraft only when its engines are powered off and, if applicable, propellers have stopped spinning.

+- ii.
 When there is another aircraft with engines on, passengers must be led at a sufficient distance from the aircraft so as not to be exposed to jet blast or air intake area of the engines. - iii.
 Passengers are not led to cut across the route of a moving aircraft. - iv.
-Special case passengers are preferably not to be led on foot across the apron.

-e) Ensure pedestrians use crossings, markings or walk paths and look out for traffic at all times, and that the designated passenger routes are kept free of any equipment and surface conditions kept clean and passengers are kept clear of protrusions on the aircraft, propellers and ground support equipment as well as jet blast from other aircraft.
+Special case passengers are preferably not to be led on foot across the apron. - e) Ensure pedestrians use crossings, markings or walk paths and look out for traffic at all times, and that the designated passenger routes are kept free of any equipment and surface conditions kept clean and passengers are kept clear of protrusions on the aircraft, propellers and ground support equipment as well as jet blast from other aircraft.

-6.6 Personnel safety when working on the Apron
+6.7 Personnel safety when working on the Apron

-- 6.6.1 The apron is an area of high probability of accidents.
+- 6.7.1 The apron is an area of high probability of accidents.
 Therefore, the Aerodrome Operator shall have procedures that ensure occupational Health Safety of personnel working on the apron.
-The procedures developed, shall as a minimum, encompass measures to: - a) Ensure personnel are conversant with safety rules applicable to the job; first aid, location and use of firefighting equipment. - b) Ensure personnel wear safety protective gears (for example: Hi-Viz jackets, gloves, ear protection) as appropriate and necessary for the job being performed.
+The procedures developed, shall as a minimum, encompass measures to: - a) Ensure personnel are conversant with safety rules applicable to the job; first aid, location, and use of firefighting equipment. - b) Ensure personnel wear safety protective gears (for example: Hi-Viz jackets, gloves, ear protection) as appropriate and necessary for the job being performed.

-6.7 Apron Sweeping
+6.8 Apron Sweeping